CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 ## 2.2.
 My interpretation

-The paper is well-written and there are not much problems with the explanations, however the filter selection is the most simplified aspect of the paper.
+The paper is well-written and there are not much problems with the explanations, however the filter selection is the most simplified aspect of the paper **apart from the missing Appendix**.
 Although the theoretical proof provides a good reasoning, the performance improvement by simplification of this part is still not clear.
-Also there is not a clear explanation of how many filters are pruned at each iteration.
-As a result, we preferred to decide the number of to-be-pruned filters based on the redundancy of the layer.
+Also, there is no clear explanation of how many filters to prune at each iteration.
+Accordingly, we've decided to calculate the number of to-be-pruned filters based on the redundancy of a layer.

 # 3. Experiments and results
 ## 3.1.
 Experimental setup

 For our network, we preferred to use VGG16 instead of ResNet since adjusting residual connections after pruning might be complicated.
 With VGG16, a pruning on a convolutional layer only affects that layer and a single layer following it.

-We also formatted the VGG network for CIFAR-10 dataset, so the classifier part output a 10-dimensional vector rather than a 1000-dimensional one.
+Since the [VGG16 model](https://pytorch.org/vision/main/models/generated/torchvision.models.vgg16.html) that Torch provides is pre-trained and uses an MLP head suitable for ImageNet dataset, we've decided to implement our own VGG16 that is suitable for CIFAR-10.
+We've then trained the network on CIFAR-10 for 50 epochs with:
+- CrossEntropy loss
+- SGD with momentum (=0.9)
+- Batch size of 256, and learning rate of 1e-2

+**Although we didn't have enough resources/time to tune the network to the optimum, it provided 77.7% accuracy on the test set, which is a reasonable baseline performance to compare, without any pruning.**

 We started by implementing a graph construction function.
 Here we used flattening and normalization similar to that in the paper.
 For the similarity threshold γ, we manually tested a few different values and decided to use 0.02, which is in range of the values used in the paper.
 Using weighted average of ℓ-covering and quotient space size we found the layer with the most redundancy.
 We used same weights as the authors (0.65 for ℓ-covering and 0.35 for quotient space size).